awsdocs/amazon-rds-user-guide/doc_source/UsingWithRDS.IAMDBAuth.Connecting.Go.md

 }
 ```

+If you want to connect to a DB instance through a proxy, see [Connecting to a proxy using IAM authentication](rds-proxy-setup.md#rds-proxy-connecting-iam)\.

 ## Connecting using IAM authentication and the AWS SDK for Go V1\.<a name="UsingWithRDS.IAMDBAuth.Connecting.GoV1"></a>

 You can connect to a DB instance using IAM authentication and the AWS SDK for Go V1